chenyong2github/UnrealEngine/Engine/Plugins/Enterprise/GLTFExporter/MigratedFromGit/Docs/export-options-reference.md

 `Default Level Of Detail`      | Default LOD level used for exporting a mesh.
 Can be overridden by component or asset settings (e.g. minimum or forced LOD level).
 `Export Vertex Colors`         | If enabled, export vertex color.
 Not recommended due to vertex colors always being used as a base color multiplier in glTF, regardless of material.
 Often producing undesirable results.
 `Export Vertex Skin Weights`   | If enabled, export vertex bone weights and indices in skeletal meshes.
 Necessary for animation sequences.
-`Export Mesh Quantization`     | If enabled, export Unreal-configured quantization for vertex tangents and normals, reducing size.
+`Use Mesh Quantization`        | If enabled, export Unreal-configured quantization for vertex tangents and normals, reducing size.
 Requires extension KHR_mesh_quantization, which is not supported by all glTF viewers.
 `Export Level Sequences`       | If enabled, export level sequences.
 Only transform tracks are currently supported.
 The level sequence will be played at the assigned display rate.
 `Export Animation Sequences`   | If enabled, export single animation asset used by a skeletal mesh component or hotspot actor.
 Export of vertex skin weights must be enabled.
 `Retarget Bone Transforms`     | If enabled, apply animation retargeting to skeleton bones when exporting an animation sequence.